k2so-dev/laravel-nuxt/README.md

 The goal of the project is to create a template for development on Laravel and Nuxt with maximum API performance, ready-made authorization methods, image uploading with optimization and ready-made user roles.

+> [!WARNING]
+> You are on the dev branch, Nuxt UI version 3 which is used here is in alpha testing.

 <!-- TOC -->

 - [Features](#features)